script-fu/artbox/content/hub/guides/folder/Building-a-Debug-Version.md

 There is a switch to set when we build these libraries and GIMP that allow the debugging to take place.
-We build debug versions, using the same method as described [here](https://script-fu.github.io/artbox/hub/docs/folder/Installation/#build-artbox-babl-and-gegl), except that `build_type="release"` is set to `build_type="debug"`.
+We build debug versions, using the same method as described [here](https://script-fu.github.io/artbox/hub/docs/folder/Installation/#build-artbox-babl-and-gegl), except that `build_type` is set to `build_type="debug"`.
 Build all three with the debug option set before continuing.

-Also, keep in mind that you'll need to rebuild the libraries with the build_type set to "release" when you're finished debugging, in order to get the best performance out of GIMP.
+Also, keep in mind that you'll need to rebuild with the build_type set to "debugoptimized" when you're finished debugging, in order to get the best performance out of GIMP.

 ## Launch an App under GDB